Experts Warn Of Early Solution Of Food Security Issues Amid Severe Climate Crisis - UrduPoint

 Experts Warn Of Early Solution Of Food Security Issues Amid Severe Climate Crisis

-He was speaking at a seminar titled, “Climate Change and Impacts on National Security of Pakistan” organized jointly by Sustainable Development Policy Institute and Ministry of Defense here on Wednesday.
+He was speaking at a seminar titled, “Climate Change and Impacts on National Security of Pakistan” organized jointly by Sustainable Development Policy Institute here on Wednesday.

 He said that climate change is threatening Pakistan’s national, socio-economic and macro-economic stability with the country ranking 14th for economic and 25th for economic losses per unit GDP globally.